February 2021

 Procedure

-A sustained perpetrator (SP) is a person in the Central Registry who no longer has the ability to challenge a finding of child abuse or neglect because:
+A sustained perpetrator (SP) is a person in the Central Registry who can no longer challenge a finding of child abuse or neglect because:

-- the person waived all of the person’s due process rights by:
+- the person waived all the person’s due process rights by:

-- not timely requesting an administrative review and due process hearing; or
+- not requesting an administrative review and due process hearing on a timely basis; or

 - waiving those rights in writing; or

-- the finding is upheld after a due process hearing and any subsequent appeals.
+- the finding was upheld after a due process hearing and any subsequent appeals.

-After evaluating the destruction date and determining that the case does not meet the requirements for destruction (See: 10220 Determining If Additional Action is Needed for Central Registry Matches), CBCU staff determines if the subject is eligible for a risk evaluation, applies conditions to the subject’s presence, if needed, and processes the risk evaluation as described in 10400 Risk Evaluations.
+After evaluating the destruction date and deciding the case does not meet the requirements for destruction per 10220 Determining if Additional Action is Needed for Central Registry Matches, CBCU staff determine if the subject is eligible for a risk evaluation.
+If the subject is eligible for a risk evaluation, CBCU staff apply conditions to the subject’s presence if needed.
+CBCU staff process the risk evaluation per 10400 Risk Evaluations.

 If the subject is eligible for a risk evaluation, CBCU staff do the following on the Central Registry Background Check Results page in CLASS: